-Like the rest of the team, and all our supporters, Claire is passionate about animal welfare and intends to become more ‘hands-on’ with various projects in the future.
+Like the rest of the team and all our supporters, Claire is passionate about animal welfare and intends to become more ‘hands-on’ with various projects in the future.

 Andrew Swinburne, Wildlife Crime Adviser

 Andrew joined Naturewatch Foundation in November 2017, taking up the newly appointed position as our Wildlife Crime Adviser.
-Andrew will represent Naturewatch Foundation with various partnership organisations and will be a point of contact for external agencies and our supporters concerning wildlife crime.
+Andrew will represent Naturewatch Foundation with various partner organisations and will be a point of contact for external agencies and our supporters concerning wildlife crime.

 The role will directly support the campaigning activities being undertaken by Naturewatch Foundation to help end badger baiting, sett digging, illegal lamping, killing and other acts of cruelty towards badgers involving the use of dogs.